IFTTT/kashmir/README.md

 #### Describing an object
 Only whitelisted fields can be represented by Kashmir.
-This is done so secret and private fields don't get exposed to clients, such as passwords and salts.
+This is done so secret fields don't get exposed to clients, such as passwords and salts.

 ``` ruby
 class Recipe < OpenStruct